 - The network may observe that there is a “margin” for sacrificing range for something more useful, like a faster data rate.
 (Notice from the diagram that the trash can is sending its data to more gateways than any of the other devices)

-- Instead of sending slower messages to far away gateways, the server would rather have the end device send a quicker message to one gateway nearby.
+- Instead of sending slower messages to far away gateways, the server would rather have the end device send a quick message to one gateway nearby.

 - Hence, the ADR process takes advantage of opportunities that will boost the data rate.
 If the sacrifices being made helps the system operate more efficiently, then the sacrifice will be made using ADR.